CyprienKelma/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Very simple classical tic-tac-toe game to learn basics of Java syntax and graphic interface with Swing library.
+Very simple classic tic-tac-toe game for learning the basics of Java syntax and the graphical interface with the Swing library.

 - Graphic interface
 - Local 2 players's game